 Remember, the choice of a lifelong mate is a matter of profound importance.
 It's second only to that of a person's relationship with God.
 Precisely because dating can lead to engagement and marriage, you need to proceed with caution.
 Our advice is to pray, seek the Lord's will, be humble, and listen carefully to the advice of those who know and love you best.
 You won't regret it.

-If you think it might be helpful to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department at your own convenience.
+If you think it might be helpful to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.

 Red Flags in a Relationship